rickosborne/cascades/md/26-4-3-welcome-back.md

 I was also beginning to feel the effects of blood loss, or shock, or both, because it was almost impossible to keep focus on anything, much less a train of thought.

 I'd also been through this enough times to know that it didn't matter where I went—the entire aircraft was going to disintegrate around me.
-I was going to die soon after falling out of a moving aircraft, holding on to a parachute I couldn't use.
+I was going to die soon after—falling out of a moving aircraft, holding on to a parachute I couldn't use.

 Even if I did reset again, though I still had no idea what was causing it and when, what was I supposed to do on the next loop?
 I'd taken away Irene's detonator and the bomb went off anyway.